 One of the common minimally invasive decompression surgeries we offer is a laminotomy.
 The purpose of the laminotomy is to relieve pressure on the spinal cord from a narrowing spinal canal.
 The surgery is performed through a 1-inch incision in the neck or back.
 The surgeon will move the surrounding muscle fibers and tissues to reach the spine.
 In order to create more space in the spinal canal, the surgeon will remove a small portion of the lamina — a bony structure attached to each vertebra.
 Because our surgeries are performed as outpatient procedures, our patients are able to return home the same day as the surgery is performed.

-A laminotomy or laminectomy for spinal stenosis is usually performed in a hospital environment.
-The surgeon makes a large incision, about 5 to 6 inches long, and retracts muscle and tissue back to access the spine and remove the portion of the lamina that is pressing upon the spinal cord.
-Recovery time is lengthy and can take up to a year depending on the age and general health of the individual.
+A traditional open back laminotomy for spinal stenosis is performed in a hospital and usually requires additional days of hospitalized recovery.
+The surgeon makes a large incision, about 5 to 6 inches long, and cuts through the surrounding muscle and tissue to access the spine.
+The surgeon then removes the portion of the lamina that is compressing the spinal cord.
+Recovery time is lengthy and can take up to a year, depending on the age and general health of the individual.
 Scar tissue is likely to develop from the disruption of tissue.

 Most patients find relief from the symptoms of spinal stenosis after undergoing our minimally invasive laminotomy surgery.

 For more information about our minimally invasive laminotomy procedures, please contact our team and request a no-cost MRI review* to find out if you are a candidate for outpatient treatment at Laser Spine Institute.